Wrapping Up an Electrifying Year at BYKKO!

 What’s happening

-The Queensland Government has indicated its support for Recommendation 13 of the Parliamentary Inquiry into E-Mobility Safety and Use.
-If enacted before the 2032 Brisbane Olympic and Paralympic Games, two new requirements would apply to anyone riding an e-bike in Queensland:
+The Queensland Government has indicated its support for Recommendations 13 and 14 of the Parliamentary Inquiry into E-Mobility Safety and Use.
+If enacted before the 2032 Brisbane Olympic and Paralympic Games, three new requirements would apply to anyone riding an e-bike in Queensland:

 1 – Mandatory driver’s licence